Showing posts with label Online Shopping. Show all posts

 Minimalism as Low Detail

-PS: For me this is a rare shot as I had to bend on my knees and I am very lazy.
+PS: For me this is a rare shot as I had to bend on my knees and I am very lazy but I am always up for it if it is a water reflection shot.